I have questions about climate change. How can I learn more?

 Through interagency partnerships, working groups, and collaborations with leading experts, USGCRP works every day to understand global change and its impacts on society, and to provide tools and information that decision makers can use.

 - Advance Science: Advance scientific knowledge of the integrated natural and human components of the Earth system.

-- Inform Decisions: Provide the scientific basis to inform and enable timely decisions on adaptation and mitigation.
+- Inform Decisions: Provide the scientific basis to inform and enable timely decisions on

-- Conduct Sustained Assessments: Build sustained assessment capacity that improves the Nation’s ability to understand, anticipate, and respond to global change impacts an vulnerabilities.
+- Conduct Sustained Assessments: Build sustained assessment capacity that improves the Nation’s ability to understand, anticipate, and respond to

 - Communicate and Educate: Advance communications and education to broaden public understanding of global change and develop the scientific workforce of the future.